trevorwitter/Iris-classification-R/README.md

 #  Accuracy   Kappa
 #  0.9666667  0.95
 ```
 96.6% accuracy on training data..
 Not bad!
+Do keep in mind that this score is based on a small amount of predictions; the dataset is relatively small and when using 10 fold validation, evaluation is based on predictions made on 1/10th of the data.

 ### Evaluate Best Fit Model on Test Data
 ```R